 For that to work, NPP (New Payments Platform) has adjusted and created new fields for sending and receiving information, both client-facing on the UI side and to your payment provider.

-Mandatory PayTo Fields for users
+Mandatory PayTo Fields for your customers

 These are the mandatory fields you need to present to your customers and have them complete for the NPP to accept them for PayTo: